opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 categories:
   - technical-posts
 meta_keywords: agents, tools, agentic, search, LLM, NLQ
-meta_description: Discover how agentic search in OpenSearch 3.3 lets you find data using natural language, without writing complex queries or learning technical syntax.
+meta_description: Discover how agentic search in OpenSearch 3.3 lets you find data using natural language without writing complex queries or learning technical syntax.
 ---

 With OpenSearch 3.3, we are excited to introduce _agentic search_, a major evolution in the way you interact with your data.
-Agentic search lets you explore your data using a natural language interface, without needing to construct DSL queries manually.
+Agentic search lets you explore your data using a natural language interface, without needing to construct query domain-specific language (DSL) queries manually.

 ## Agentic search core concepts